joetanx/joetanx.github.io/prep.md

 ### 1.4.
 Result

+**Contained potential damages**

-- GCC PIM service was restored within 4 hours
+- GCC PIM service was restored within 4 hours - **maintained compliance to the GCC PIM SLA obligations** to the tenants
 - Some data was lost for the duration until the point of snapshot - further post incident actions taken to work with affected tenants
-- Stakeholder confidence in CyberArk was retained because of the swift decision and recovery
+- **Retained stakeholder confidence** in CyberArk because of the swift decision and recovery

 ## 2. GCC PIM Operational Governance